Course Timetable

 This course provides a capstone experience to MA students by allowing them to pursue a major research project of their design under the supervision of a faculty member.
 It has two options: a written scholarly thesis of approximately 40-50 pages or a hybrid artistic and scholarly project comprising a practical component and a substantial, 20-page long critical essay explicating the project’s conceptualization and execution.
 This work is evaluated by the course instructor and two other readers assigned from within the faculty of the Centre for Drama, Theatre and Performance Studies.
 The course develops students’ conceptual understanding and methodological competence.

-Time: Winter/Summer F Terms, Thursday, 10am-1pm
+Time: Winter S Term/Summer F Term, Thursday, 10am-1pm

-Location: Walden Room UP103
+Location: Walden Room, UP103

 PhD Required Courses